 2- Dip Electronic Items

-Shut off the device and cover the vents and all other openings before they can have a nifty, removable covering that’s protective.
+Next, shut off the device and cover the vents and all other openings before the device can have a nifty, removable covering with Plasti Dip that’s protective.

 3- Furniture